Home / General Contractor / Simi Valley, CA

 5. Check reviews across multiple platforms

 Google, Yelp, Houzz, and Angi each attract different types of reviewers.
-Look for consistency across platforms, not just one 5-star profile.
-Pay attention to how the contractor responds to negative reviews — that tells you how they’ll handle problems on your project.
+For Simi Valley contractors, look for consistency across review platforms, not just one 5-star profile.
+Pay attention to how the Simi Valley contractor responds to negative reviews — that tells you how they’ll handle problems on your project.

 6. Confirm project management structure

 Ask who your point of contact will be.
-A dedicated project manager for the duration of your build is essential.
-Contractors who rotate crews or leave you chasing answers produce the worst outcomes.
+A dedicated project manager for the duration of your Simi Valley build is essential.
+In Simi Valley, contractors who rotate crews or leave you chasing answers produce the worst outcomes.

 Week-by-Week — Your General Contractor Timeline